this-kin/AuthEase-Light-And-Dark-Theme/README.md

-# Cubex Technical Interview  🔐
+# VMODEL Technical Interview  🔐

 Securely access your world with ease, powered by our Authentication app with auto-themeing technology.
 Say goodbye to the hassle of manually switching themes and trust in the reliable Riverpod and Flutter framework at the core of our app